YuriyIvon/DatabaseBenchmark/README.md

 `Data Source=.;Initial Catalog=mydb;Integrated Security=True;`

+### Array columns<a name="array_columns"></a>
+Some databases allow storing arrays as column values, providing greater flexibility for data modeling.
+Data Benchmark supports array columns for both data import and querying for the following database engines:
+* `ClickHouse`
+* `CosmosDb`
+* `DynamoDb`
+* `Elasticsearch`
+* `MongoDb`
+* `Postgres`
+* `PostgresJsonb`

+An array column can be declared by setting the `Array` flag to `true` in the column definition.
+The `Type` attribute specifies the type of the array elements.

+Array columns can be populated from any data source as follows:
+* For the `Generator` data source type, use the `Collection` generator.
+* For the `Database` data source type, ensure that the source column is either an array or a string representing a valid JSON array expression.
+* For other data source types, any string value representing a valid JSON array expression can be imported into an array column.

+Currently, only three conditional operators are supported for array columns: `Equals`, `NotEquals`, `Contains`.
+If additional functionality specific to certain databases is required, the limitation can be bypassed by using [raw query benchmarks](#raw_query_benchmark).

 ## Limitations<a name="limitations"></a>

 There are some limitations that are going to be addressed in the future: